i2000s/en/notebooks/SystemAdmin.md

     fi
 done
 ```
-Notice that, for the part to disable USB auto-suspension, the USB device names are found on powertop.
+Notice that, for the part to disable USB auto-suspension, the USB device names are found on powertop (see [reference](https://www.kirsle.net/wiki/PowerTOP-and-USB-Autosuspend)).
 For example, once powertop is open (`sudo powertop`), you can Tab to the control options page and hit `ENTER` to turn on or off some options like "Autosuspension of USB 1-12" and there will be a line immediately on the top of the powertop window showing the equivalent command that powertop has just committed, like `echo 'on' > '/sys/bus/usb/devices/1-12/power/control'`.
 Without the part to disable auto-suspension, the wireless devices plugged into the USB ports may really suspend after 2 sec of inactivity.
 If this really happens without using the full script of systemctl, you can run the `echo` command as root (`sudo -i`).